Cliff Thorburn: Early life

 Thorburn was born on 16 January 1948 in Victoria, British Columbia.
 His parents separated when he was eighteen months old.
 He was abandoned by his mother, and after spending about two years in an orphanage during a custody dispute, was raised by his father and his paternal grandmother.
 He was told that his mother had died, but, aged twenty, learnt that she was still alive.

-He played pool and lacrosse in his youth, and set a one-game scoring record of ten goals in the Greater Victoria Minor Lacrosse Association "midget division" in 1958.
+Thorburn played pool and lacrosse in his youth, and set a one-game scoring record of ten goals in the Greater Victoria Minor Lacrosse Association "midget division" in 1958.
 He left school at the age of 16, and travelled across Canada playing pool and snooker money matches, taking jobs as a dishwasher and working on a garbage truck to help earn money for his stakes.
 In 1968 he entered his first tournaments, and won the Toronto City Championship.
 He spent time with Fred Davis and Rex Williams when they toured Canada in 1970, and afterwards became a resident professional at the House of Champions club in Toronto.

-In July 1970, he reportedly made a maximum break of 147 in a non-competitive game against Fred Hardwick.
+In July 1970, Thorburn reportedly made a maximum break of 147 in a non-competitive game against Fred Hardwick.
 He made six century breaks in winning the North American Amateur Championship in 1971, equalling the record, jointly held by Joe Davis and George Chenier, for most century breaks in a single tournament.